faun/saschawinter.com/resume.md

 Faun is a full-stack web programer with an emphasis on best practices and team-oriented development.
 He seeks to redefine "done" and embrace the beautiful impermanence of web applications through wabi-sabi, user experience cultivation through rapid prototyping, and mitigation of the "curse of knowledge" in a fast-paced and iterative environment.

-Well versed in Ruby and Rails, modern HTML & Javascript and automated testing.
-Utilizing test-driven development, Faun is adept at building non-trivial cloud-milked synthetic algorithms utilizing Hypermedia APIs and magical unicorns.

 With a strong technical inclination and highly resourceful approach to troubleshooting and problem solving, Faun is adept in building complex, object-oriented applications with a focus on maintainability and ease of use.

 He is a craftsman of hand-coded, cross-browser compatible frontend code with a strong adherence to standards and accessibility.
 He has excellent skills in communication and collaborative teamwork with a dedication to improving process where prudent.
 In short, he builds software that people use.